 With regards to food safety requirements, cannabis edibles should be shelf-stable, and packed in food-grade packaging.

-How to Package, Market and Sell Cannabis Edibles
+How to Sell Edibles Legally in Canada?

-Speaking of packaging, there are currently tight regulations that business owners need to follow for packaging cannabis edibles.
+For instance, there are currently tight regulations that business owners need to follow for packaging cannabis edibles.

 First and foremost, the packaging of cannabis edibles itself is highly restricted.
 It must be plain and child resistant.
 There can be no package design that is appealing to youth who are under 18 years old.
 This essentially means no characters and animals or anything that would attract kids.